HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 Figure 22.6 compares how much HTTP/2 or gQUIC is used on a website between this year and last year.
 The most noticeable change is that over half of sites now have 75% or more of their requests served over HTTP/2 or gQUIC compared to 46% last year.
 Less than 7% of sites make no HTTP/2 or gQUIC requests, while (only) 10% of sites are entirely HTTP/2 or gQUIC requests.

 What about the breakdown of the page itself?
 We typically talk about the difference between first-party and third-party content.
-Third-party is defined as content not within the direct control of the site owner; providing functionality such as advertising, marketing or analytics.
+Third-party is defined as content not within the direct control of the site owner, providing functionality such as advertising, marketing or analytics.
 The definition of known third parties is taken from the [third party web](https://github.com/patrickhulce/third-party-web/blob/8afa2d8cadddec8f0db39e7d715c07e85fb0f8ec/data/entities.json5) repository.

 Figure 22.7 orders every website by the fraction of HTTP/2 requests for known third parties or first party requests compared to other requests.
 There is a noticeable difference as over 40% of all sites have no first-party HTTP/2 or gQUIC requests at all.
 By contrast, even the lowest 5% of pages have 30% of third-party content served over HTTP/2.
 This indicates that a large part of HTTP/2's broad adoption is driven by the third parties.